'Serai' - a place of rest for weary travelers

 The kitchen, dining room, hall, and saloon with its stage and tremendous vaulted ceiling, are all open plan but can be separated as required with sliding doors and curtains.

 The courtyard is the beating heart of the Serai.
 Arranged on three levels beneath a natural roof of vines and honeysuckle, it features a natural plunge pool cleaned by a border of wetland plants.
 At the western end there’s a bar area and steps up to a roof terrace with more shaded and comfortable seating and breathtaking views.

-Breakfast on the kitchen patio, lunch beneath the cool shade of the courtyard and dinner around the enormous banqueting table; a choice of lovely spaces and views to compliment the delicious intimacy of eating together.
+Breakfast on the kitchen patio, lunch beneath the dappled shade of the courtyard, dinner around the enormous banqueting table…; a choice of lovely spaces and views to compliment the delicious intimacy of eating together.

 We’re still working on this, and probably always will be.
 It’s not enough to donate 10% of revenue to the local community, or to have used as much as possible natural and recycled building materials in the build, or that we turn our waste and grey water into compost for soil regeneration, or even that the house is designed around rainwater catchment and storage; there will always be new ways to reduce our ecological footprint and to pro-actively benefit the local environment and community.